-Special Rules for Landlords
+Special rules for landlords

-Sales to landlords - Gross income also includes receipts from utility services to a landlord for resale to a tenant for consumption or use by such tenant as incident to the landlord's renting of premises to such tenant, even though such sales are not for ultimate consumption by the landlord.
+Sales to landlords - Gross income also includes receipts from utility services to a landlord for resale to a tenant for consumption or use by the tenant as incident to the landlord's renting of premises to the tenant, even though such sales are not for ultimate consumption by the landlord.
 Utility services means the furnishing of gas, electricity, steam, water, or refrigeration, and services directly connected to the furnishing of gas, electricity, steam, water, or refrigeration.
 Include these receipts with all other utility service receipts on lines 17 through 23.